Sex Discrimination Law Review

 Katie Woods, Maternity Action

-The panel will hold its first meeting on Monday 6th March and in that meeting will be focussing on employment including pregnancy discrimination, family friendly rights for parents and carers, sexist dress codes, pay, pensions, and intersectional discrimination.
+The panel held its first meeting in March, and focused on employment including pregnancy discrimination, family friendly rights for parents and carers, sexist dress codes, pay, pensions, and intersectional discrimination.

 If you have any queries you can contact us on this address: email@example.com.